 Garnish with grated cheese, sea salt, and a fresh basil leaf.

 2-Combine topping ahead of time.
-Combine the ingredients for the topping at least 30 minutes before you plan on serving your bruschetta.
+Combine the ingredients for the topping at least 30 minutes before serving your bruschetta.
 This minor detail has a major impact on the final taste.
 This relatively short period allows for the flavors to blend.
 Promise me that you will never, ever refrigerate your mixture …thanks 🙂

 3-Grill the bread.
 High heat for a short time makes for bread that’s crispy on the outside and soft on the inside.
 This can be achieved using a grill pan.
 This takes about 1 minute per side.
 You can also use the BBQ.

 4-Rub garlic on the grilled bread.
 Once you pull your bread from the heat, get ready with your peeled garlic clove and lightly rub your bread.
-The residual heat from the bread will allow for the garlic to be infused in the bread.
+The residual heat from the bread will allow for the garlic to be infused into the bread.
 A light garlic rub is all you need.

 5-Garnish and serve immediately.
 The final touch is a sprinkle of sea salt, a dusting of Parmigiano Reggiano cheese (or Pecorino Romano).
 Remember, a little goes a long way.
 Serve it immediately and get ready… your family and friends will not be able to stop their oohing and aahing!